-If you are attending a college that is not a California community college, you can determine which courses may be UC-transferable by comparing your college's course descriptions with similar courses at UC Davis or at another UC campus.
-If the descriptions match, the coursework is most likely UC-transferable—after you apply to UC Davis, our admission advisers will evaluate your transcripts to arrive at a final determination of which courses are transferable.
+If you are attending a college other than a California community college, you can determine which courses may be UC-transferable by comparing your college's course descriptions with similar courses at UC Davis or at another UC campus.
+If the descriptions match, the coursework is most likely UC-transferable.
+After you apply to UC Davis, our admission advisers will evaluate your transcripts to arrive at a final determination of which courses are transferable.

 An important decision you'll make while preparing to transfer concerns your selection of a general education (GE) pattern—those courses required for graduation that guarantee a well-rounded education.
 You have two choices:

 - IGETC (Intersegmental General Education Transfer Curriculum), or

 - UC Davis GE

 Your decision will depend upon how much lower division preparation is required for your UC Davis major—the box at right provides some guidelines to help you choose a GE pattern.
 Please keep in mind that completion of a general education pattern is required for graduation, but is not required for admission to UC Davis.

 IGETC is a pattern of courses designed to allow California community college students to complete their general education requirements before transferring to a UC campus or a California State University (CSU) campus.
 With some exceptions, students choosing the IGETC pattern should complete it while at a California community college in order for the pattern to fulfill all general education requirements that can be met with lower-division courses.
 Once you're admitted to UC Davis, but before you enroll in classes, you should submit a certificate of IGETC completion to UC Davis Undergraduate Admissions.